 Yes?
 Well done.

 No?
-If you can’t sell your product or service to someone who already knows, likes, and trusts you then carefully consider if you are talking to the right type of people and there really is a market for your product.
+If you can’t sell your product or service to someone who already knows, likes, and trusts you then carefully consider if you are talking to the right type of people and if there really is a market for your product.
 If you are really really sure, step it up a notch.

 Your first sale, it does not matter too much about making a profit on the sale.
-Travelling and meeting face to face will probably not scale for your business.
+Travelling and meeting face-to-face will probably not scale for your business.

 If you get a NO from a prospect you really need to know why.